Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/21_chapter-18.md

 **Packaging or Distributing**

 You can zip the folder you made or use [Inno Setup](http://www.jrsoftware.org/isinfo.php).
 You must provide a link to the [Solarus Engine Source code](https://github.com/solarus-games/solarus) and your game code because any code made with GPL code becomes GPL.
-You might want to link to the [Solarus Website](http://www.solarus-games.org/) as well.
+One might want to link to the [Solarus Website](http://www.solarus-games.org/) as well.

 **Inno Setup**